alibaba/opentelemetry-go-auto-instrumentation/docs/how-it-works.md

 - `Instrument`: Generate code based on rules and inject new code into source code.

 ## Preprocess
-Analyze the third-party library dependencies of the user's project code and match them with existing instrumentation rules to find suitable rules.
-Additionally, configure the extra dependencies required by these rules in advance.
-When all preprocessing tasks are ready, the `go build -toolexec otel-go-auto-instrumentation cmd/app` command is invoked for compilation.
+In this phase, the tool analyzes third-party library dependencies in the user's project code and matches them against existing instrumentation rules to find appropriate rules.
+It also pre-configures the extra dependencies required by these rules.

 Instrumentation rules precisely define which code needs to be injected into which version of which framework or standard library.
 Different types of instrumentation